kruss84/deep-high-resolution-net.pytorch/README.md

 # Deep High-Resolution Representation Learning for Human Pose Estimation (accepted to CVPR2019)
+Junwei: I have made minor changes to this code for inferencing on the ActEV dataset for my [future prediction project](https://next.cs.cmu.edu).
 ## News
 - If you are interested in internship or research positions related to computer vision in ByteDance AI Lab, feel free to contact me(leoxiaobin-at-gmail.com).
 - Our new work [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514) is available at [HRNet](https://github.com/HRNet).
 Our HRNet has been applied to a wide range of vision tasks, such as [image classification](https://github.com/HRNet/HRNet-Image-Classification), [objection detection](https://github.com/HRNet/HRNet-Object-Detection), [semantic segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [facial landmark](https://github.com/HRNet/HRNet-Facial-Landmark-Detection).